-The number of plys can go from 1 to 16 and more.
-The thinner, lower numbered yarns have fewer number of plys, so if you grab a yarn size 2 or 3 from the numbered scale, it would match a 5 or 8 ply yarn, and if you pick yarn size 6 which is a pretty chunky yarn, it would have 14 to 16 plys, which makes sense since you need to use more strands to make a thicker yarn.
+The number of plies can go from 1 to 16 and more.
+The thinner, lower-numbered yarns have fewer number of plies, so if you grab a yarn size 2 or 3 from the numbered scale, it would match a 5 or 8 ply yarn, and if you pick yarn size 6 which is a pretty chunky yarn, it would have 14 to 16 plys, which makes sense since you need to use more strands to make a thicker yarn.

 And then there are also naming conventions for each yarn weight.
 Here they are (matched up with the numbers.
 The thinnest one is Fingering (0), then Sock (1), Sport (2), DK (3), Worsted (4), Chunky (5), Super Bulky (6) and Jumbo (7).

-How do you match the hook size with the yarn weight in crochet?
+How do you match the right hook size with the yarn weight in crochet?

 This is actually the easiest part.

-First of all, you need to know that there is no hook-yarn matching police that will come if you pair up a really large hook with a really thin yarn (you end up making something super lacy) or the other way around (you will end up with something super dense and will probably cuss a lot).
+First of all, you need to know that there is no hook-yarn matching police that will come if you pair up a really large hook with a really thin yarn (you end up making something super lacy) or a small hook with a really thick yarn (you will end up with something super dense and will probably cuss a lot).

 You can match up the hooks and yarns however you want, girl!
 BUT, to make the work more enjoyable and the results of the pattern looking how you want them too, here are a few tips you can use to match hooks and yarns in crochet.

 First, in any pattern you buy, the designer will usually tell you what yarn weight and hook size they used and recommend.
 You can always start there.
-Now, as I mentioned in this post (gauge post), sometimes your crocheting style might be looser or tighter than the one the designer had (we are all different after all) and in this case you might go a hook size up or down from the one they recommend in the pattern.
+Get the hook size and the yarn weight that the pattern calls for.
+In the pattern, a gauge swatch is recommended, a small sample that tells you the number of stitches you should have per inch of the crochet fabric.
+Now, as I mentioned in this post, sometimes your crocheting style might be looser or tighter than the one the designer had (we are all different after all) and in this case, you might decide to use a slightly larger or slightly smaller hook than the one they recommend in the pattern.

 Eye the match: